lupyuen/visual-embedded-rust/README.md

     The Rust Code Generator for Blockly is [explained in this article](https://medium.com/@ly.lee/visual-programming-with-embedded-rust-yes-we-can-with-apache-mynewt-and-google-blockly-8b67ef7412d7)

-## OLD: Building The Visual Embedded Rust Extension
+## OBSOLETE: Building The Visual Embedded Rust Extension

 To build the extension, two repositories need to be cloned into the media folder: [`blockly-mynewt-rust`](https://github.com/lupyuen/blockly-mynewt-rust) and [`closure-library`](https://github.com/google/closure-library):